chreck/python-meme-generator/README.md

 # Installation

-It is recommended to use an virtual environment.
+It is recommended to use a virtual environment.
 So please create a local one with

 `python3 -m venv venv`

 `source venv/bin/active`

-After that you can install the dependencies for this project over the terminal command.
+After that you can install the dependencies for this project over the terminal command:

 `pip -r requirements.txt`